patrikken/emotion_recognition/README.md

 - We first generate our own dataset using our webcam.
 With opencv, we will capture different face pause ('Happy', 'Normal', 'Sad', 'Surprised') and store them in different folders named with corresponding labels.
 - We preprocess the images by extracting faces using pretrained face detector model (haar_cascade).
 Other face detector algorithms such as MTCNN or Mediapipe can be used.
 The dataset is then splited into test and valitation sets in different folders.
 - We then build a CNN model with Pytorch to classify face emotions ![model](./model.py).
 The model is then trained on the training set and saved.
-- Finally with used the trained model with opencv to recognize facial emotion on live streams videos.
+- Finally we will used the pre-trained model with opencv to recognize facial emotion on live streams videos.